-Tule Lake National Monument does not collect an entrace fee.
+Tule Lake National Monument does not collect an entrance fee.

-If you are planning on visiting other National Park Service sites, you can go to National Parks and Federal Recreation Lands Pass page, learn about the many passes available.
+If you plan to visit other National Park Service sites, go to National Parks and Federal Recreation Lands Pass page to learn about park passes.

 Wednesday, August 25 – National Park Service Birthday